 - Training to address the hazards employees may encounter as they work.

 California’s Worker Occupational Safety and Health Training Employee Program (WOSHTEP) provides resources for developing and maintaining an effective IIPP.
 Their website provides IIPP tools, fact sheets, and information on training for general industry, small business, and agriculture.

 State Fund and WOSHTEP provide free training to employers to help them establish and improve their IIPPs.
-We offer these seminars throughout the year and will post the schedule to our seminars page once the dates, times, and locations are set, you’ll find the schedule on our seminars page.
+We offer these seminars each year.
+When dates, times, and locations are set, you’ll find the schedule on our seminars page.